eamaster/marketmind/README.md

 ## 🙏 Acknowledgments

-- Market data provided by Finnhub, Marketaux, OilPriceAPI, and Gold API
+- Market data provided by Twelve Data, Marketaux, OilPriceAPI, and Gold API
 - AI powered by Google Gemini
 - Charts by Recharts
 - Hosted on Cloudflare Workers and GitHub Pages